moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/GettingStarted.md

 In general there are 2 common types of "apps", "projects" or "credentials":

-1. Web Application
+1.  server or Web Application

-    Web app is considered to be secure, i.e. client_secret is secure and can be stored and
+    Server (Fitbit naming) Web (Google and Facebook terms) application is considered to be secure, i.e. client_secret is secure and can be stored and not easily accessed/retrieved by malicious user.

-    not easily accessed/retrieved by malicious user.
+    Server/Web app uses http[s] schemes for redirect_url, because it loads real web page

-    Web app uses http[s] schemes for redirect_url, because it loads real web page (url-authority can be localhost or real hostname).
+     - url-authority can be localhost or real hostname (http://xamarin.com).

     Xamarin.Auth prior to version 1.4.0 used to support only http[s] url-scheme with real
     url-authority (existing host, no localhost) and arbitrary url-path.